 Every year, as the weather becomes hotter, we become eager to wear our late outfits bought in late spring!
-We’ve found, notwithstanding, that making things oneself is regularly much more effective than buying from stores since styling is easy when it comes to building things oneself.
+We’ve found, notwithstanding, that making things oneself is regularly much more effective than buying from stores since styling is easy when it comes to building stuff oneself.
 Whenever we open our standard dresser drawer we find some shirts which make us think: if these were tank tops.
-From there we have come up with this fantastic DIY guide.
+From there, we have developed this fantastic (diy tshirt to tank top) guide.

 Possibly it’s simply the Do-It-Yourself authority in us, regarding that heap of tattered garments we set out each year during home cleaning shouts “potential” as far as we might be concerned, and our beloved spring exercise is scrounging through our garments and finding old shirts that we can change and transform into “brand new” things!

-Now we’ll show you how to make this fashionable DIY and turn your t-shirt into a tank top.
-In this DIY, we will take a basic half sleeve t-shirt and turn it into a cute tank top.
-You can find basic t-shirts very easily at all clothing stores; you can order them online too from tons of clothing websites.
+Now, we’ll show you how to make this fashionable DIY and turn a t-shirt into a tank top.
+In this DIY, we will take a basic half-sleeve t-shirt and turn it into a cute tank top.
+You can quickly find basic t-shirts at all clothing stores and order them from tons of clothing websites.
 Let’s do materials.

 Things you will need

 - Sewing machine (Optional).

 Step 1: Make a template of a tank top